yuanjieli/SpaceCore-SIGCOMM22/Figures-and-Tables/figure13/README.md

 ### Experimental Methodology

-For figure 13a, we used publicly available data to analyze starlink satellite failures.
+For figure 13a, we use publicly available data to analyze starlink satellite failures.
 Starlink satellites decay data is available on [Space-track](https://www.space-track.org).

-For figure 13b, our experiments are based on commercial satellite terminals.
-This requires the satellite terminals in Figure 4b.
-In order to protect the confidentiality of these satellite company terminals, we do not intend to fully disclose how we obtain this data.
-You can try to get the frame error from them by yourself.
+For figure 13b, our experiments are based on data from China Telecom Tiantong T900 satellite phone.

 ### How to run the code
 ```